scylladb/scylladb/docs/dev/docker-hub.md

 For general help, see ScyllaDB's [documentation](https://docs.scylladb.com/stable/).

-Training material and online courses can be found at [ScyllaDB University](https://university.scylladb.com/).
+You can find training material and online courses at [ScyllaDB University](https://university.scylladb.com/).

 For questions and comments, use ScyllaDB's [Community Forum](https://forum.scylladb.com/).